Charles Teamboueon: Career

 Teamboueon won the New Caledonia Super Ligue in 1965 and 1966 with Frégate de Saint-Louis as a player-coach.
 In December 1966, he joined Gazélec Ajaccio, uniting with fellow New Caledonians Moïse Gorendiawé and Marc-Kanyan Case.
-The club won the Championnat de France amateur in 1968 and were promoted to the second professional division.
-Tamboueon finished his career in 1972 after several injuries and operations to the knee.
+The club won the Championnat de France amateur in 1968 and was promoted to the second professional division.
+Teamboueon finished his career in 1972 after several injuries and operations to the knee.

-Teamboueon was selected for the first time in team of New Caledonia national team in 1966.
-He is a finalist of the Pacific Games 1966.
+Teamboueon was selected for the first time for the New Caledonia national team in 1966.
+He was a finalist at the Pacific Games in 1966.
 Charles Teamboueon was part of the Olympic team representing France in the football tournament at the Olympic Summer Games 1968 in Mexico.
-He played in the group stage against the Guinea, against Mexico, scoring a goal in the thirtieth minute of the game and against Colombia, scoring a goal in the fifty-ninth minute of the game.
-He graduated at the quarter-final lost 3–1 to Japan, and scoring the only goal in the French thirty-second minute.
+He played in the group stage against the Guinea, Mexico (scoring a goal in the thirtieth minute), and Colombia (scoring a goal in the fifty-ninth minute).
+He was eliminated in the quarter-finals, losing 3–1 to Japan, scoring the only French goal in the thirty-second minute.

-In the 1960s Teamboueon was a coach-player in the Frégate de Saint-Louis.
+In the 1960s, Teamboueon was a player-coach at Frégate de Saint-Louis.
 After 27 years spent working with the same company in France, Teamboueon encountered several bureaucratic issues on his return to New Caledonia, finally returning for good in 2005 with his wife.
-In 2007, he coached the A.S.
+In 2007, he coached A.S.
 Mont-Dore.

-On 11 February 2013 he died after a long battle with cancer.
+On 11 February 2013, he died after a long battle with cancer.